 - Poor circulation

-So there’s a quick list for you to keep in mind.
+So here’s a quick list for you to keep in mind.
 Nobody’s perfect, so we are bound to have some of these signs on occasion; however, if you have checked many of these boxes, it is of vital importance to your health that you begin to focus on strengthening your Agni.
-Remember, a healthy Agni is the key to preserving your youth, energy, vitality and creating an overall great quality of life.
+Remember, a healthy Agni is the key to preserving your youth, energy, vitality, and creating an overall great quality of life.

 “You are only as old as your Agni.”
 Dr Vasant Lad